alexweininger/notes/cs301/exam_review.md

 `Object remove(Object key);` removes the pair given key

-`int size()` You can retrieve a value with the `get(Object key)` method.

-Other important methods of HashMaps are:

-returns the number of key-value pairs in the HashMap
+`int size()` returns the number of key-value pairs in the HashMap

+**Note: if a key already exists in the HashMap, and you call put(key, value), it will replace the value that is already paired with that key in the HashMap.**

 ## Layouts